England Ireland Find Havens

 Image: Michael Harpur

-From a sailing perspective, Gull Island offers a highly convenient and well-sheltered berth in the River Beaulieu and a complete escape from The Solent’s hustle and bustle.
-In all respects, it is not unlike the Newtown Creek Nature Reserve on the opposite Isle of Wight shore.
-Like Newtown Creek, Gull Island is a perfect location on a calm evening to bring a vessel up and let it sleep on its chain immersed in the tranquillity of a completely natural environment.
+In itself, Gull Island offers a highly convenient and well-sheltered berth in the River Beaulieu and a complete escape from the Solent's hustle and bustle.
+It is not unlike the Newtown Creek Nature Reserve on the opposite Isle of Wight shore.

 Image: Michael Harpur